CrystallizeAPI/crystallize-cli/CONTRIBUTING.md

 ## Local Development

-1. Cone the repo with
+1. Clone the repo with
    `git clone https://github.com/CrystallizeAPI/crystallize-cli.git`.
 2. Run `yarn` to install any required dependencies.
 3. Run `npm link`.
 Running `crystallize` in your terminal should now reference